trynova/nova/nova_vm/src/heap/README.md

 But this does also mean that we're now in charge of tracking the JavaScript-wise ownership of objects ourselves: The borrow checker will not give us a helping hand with that.
-This means that it's possible that we create bugs that from JavaScript's point of view sense are use-after-free or similar memory safety related errors.
+This means that it's possible that we create bugs that from JavaScript's point of view are use-after-free or similar memory safety related errors.
 The borrow checker will just make sure that we're not causing actual memory corruption with this, even if we do cause heap corruption.